-For those of the macabre mindset, here’s 26 fascinating medieval torture machines.
+For those of the macabre mindset, here are 26 fascinating medieval torture devices.

 Pear of Anguish

-Particularly hideous, the simple pear would be placed inside the orifice of a person and then gradually expanded.
+So, what is the pear of anguish?
+Particularly hideous, this simple mechanical torture device would be placed inside the orifice of a person and then gradually expanded.
 The kindest use was in a person’s mouth where it would ultimately shatter the skull, causing death.
 More gruesome is when it was used on parts in the lower half of the body which were rarely fatal, but excruciating.

-Not the traditional coffin where a body is buried, but a simple metal frame that holds someone aloft, the coffin let birds peck away at the victim, as passersby could beat them or throw things as they saw fit, when there wasn’t anything worth watching on TV.
+Not the traditional coffin where a body is buried, but a simple hanging cage that holds someone aloft.
+Coffin torture saw birds peck away at the victim, as passersby could beat them or threw things as they saw fit.

-There’s several variations on the Pillory, of which the stocks is one.
+There’s several variations on the medieval pillory, of which the stocks is one.
 A person is put into a wooden frame that binds their head and hands.
 They’re then left to the mercy of anyone who deigns to abuse them, which often included everyone in town who wasn’t working.